Anyone thinking of applying for the Apple Card should consider the downsides along with the card’s much-lauded perks.

-You can’t export data to budgeting apps
+Limitations when exporting data to budgeting apps

 For some cardholders, the Apple Card can offer a great rewards rate.
 If you use Apple Pay for most, or all, of your purchases, you’ll earn a competitive 2% cash back on everything you buy.
 Plus, you’ll earn 3% on Apple purchases as well as transactions at select merchants.